tototomate123/tuwunel/docs/deploying/freebsd.md

-# conduwuit for FreeBSD
+# Tuwunel for FreeBSD

-conduwuit at the moment does not provide FreeBSD builds or have FreeBSD packaging, however conduwuit does build and work on FreeBSD using the system-provided RocksDB.
+Tuwunel at the moment does not provide FreeBSD builds or have FreeBSD packaging, however Tuwunel does build and work on FreeBSD using the system-provided RocksDB.

-Contributions for getting conduwuit packaged are welcome.
+Contributions for getting Tuwunel into ports are welcome.